Frequently Asked General and Cosmetic Dentistry Questions

 These x-rays allow us to see between your teeth where most cavities in adults start.
 Until these cavities get large they are not visible to the naked eye.
 Allowing us to diagnose those cavities early, means early treatment.
 The earlier we remove a cavity, the less tooth structure must be removed, thus the stronger your tooth will be.

-18 x-rays are necessary to capture all of the detail required to make a full and complete radiographic diagnosis of your teeth and supporting bone.
+We need 18 x-rays to capture all of the detail required to make a full and complete radiographic diagnosis of your teeth and supporting bone.
 The only exception is a person that may be missing several teeth.
-For a person missing most or all of their teeth, we utilize a Panoramic x-ray.
+For a person missing most or all of their teeth, we utilize a panoramic x-ray.

 An assistant is trained to assist the doctor performing dental procedures on a patient.
 Some tasks can be performed solely by a dental assistant.
 A dental hygienist has been educated in the art and treatment of dental prophylaxis (professional teeth cleaning) and periodontal therapy.
-Hygienists must attend at least a two year program to receive a RDH license to practice in the state of New Hampshire.
+Hygienists must attend at least a two-year program to receive an RDH license to practice in the state of New Hampshire.

 People often make treatment decisions solely based on what their insurance will cover, assuming that their insurance will cover all costs associated with their oral healthcare.
 Unfortunately, this is usually not the case.
 Each individual’s dental needs are different and unique.
 Once we have examined you and discussed the treatment options that are best suited to your overall needs, then you should consider your insurance coverage and its limits and/or constraints.

-Cosmetic Dentistry is a discipline within dentistry in which the primary focus is the modification of appearance of a patient’s teeth and soft tissue.
-Teeth can be treated with procedures such as whitening, porcelain veneers, porcelains crowns, and soft tissue (gum) recontouring to give the teeth the appearance of a natural, healthy, “ideal” smile.
+Cosmetic dentistry is a discipline within dentistry in which the primary focus is the modification of the appearance of a patient’s teeth and soft tissue.
+Teeth can be treated with procedures such as whitening, porcelain veneers, porcelain crowns, and soft tissue (gum) recontouring to give the teeth the appearance of a natural, healthy, “ideal” smile.